SDU-eScience/Documentation/docs/source/index.rst

 ELK installation
 -----------------
-We installed the filebeat on ``unit04.esciencecloud.sdu.dk`` currently which is the server running the iRODS Catalog Provider.
-And logstash, elasticsearch and kibana on ``unit03.esciencecloud.sdu.dk``.
-On each node, we had to add the Elastic repository first before installing the components.
-The ansible playbook for adding the Elastic repository is shown as below.
+We installed the filebeat on irods nodes and logstash, elasticsearch and kibana on the index node.
+We had to add the Elastic repository first before installing all these components.
+The ansible playbook for adding the Elastic repository for index mode is shown as below.

 .. code-block:: yml

-   - hosts: unit04.esciencecloud.sdu.dk
+   - hosts: index
      become: true
      tasks:
        - name: add Elastic repo